ENERGY IN ACTION – EPISODE 041

 Why don’t all 50 states conduct the same newborn screening?

 The disorders that newborns are screened for is set at the state level and each state implements their screening program differently.
-We’re working to pass RUSP Alignment Legislation so that as disorders are added to the RUSP, states will automatically add these disorders to their newborn screening panels.
+We’re working to pass RUSP Alignment Legislation so that as disorders are added to the RUSP, states will automatically add these disorders to their NBS, newborn screening.
 The newborn screening legislation aims to align states, implement a timeline for screening to begin, and ensure resources are available for states to fund newborn screening panels and any disorders added to it in the future.

 How is a new diagnosis added to the Recommended Uniform Screening Panel (RUSP)?